inlab-geo/cofi-gallery/README.md

-# cofi-gallery
+# CoFI Gallery

-User-contributed showcases using CoFI
+This repository collects user-contributed CoFI showcases.

+## Want to add your CoFI example here?